nginx/unit-docs/source/howto/docker.rst

        && apt autoremove --purge -y                                              \
        && rm -rf /var/lib/apt/lists/* /etc/apt/sources.list.d/*.list

-Our images are based on :ref:`Debian 10 <installation-debian-10>`; the choice of individual language packages is defined by this version.
+Our minimal image is based on :ref:`Debian 10 <installation-debian-10>`; the choice of individual language packages is dictated by this.